5l1v3r1/Win32.-d0t-niX.C2/README.md

 - [ ] Start to implement dropper functionality\
   (I've started to play around with DLL's and well it seems like that I'll have to explicitly link them, if I want to do it like I've planned/intended it to do it (if I even do it))
+- [ ] Add a WindowClass and WindowProc (this will be important for some new functionality I've planned to implement)
+- [ ] More persistence (prevent Systemshudowns using the WindowProc and the ShudownAPI)

+### Release-List:
+Things listed here are from the ToDo-List but implemented in the Source-Code.\
+(which doesn't mean that they work properly, they're just implemented and don't have to be tested/debugged yet (kinda similar to WIP but already working, sort of))\
+If marked they're fully functional and tested/debugged and ready for Release\
+(which also doesn't mean that they can't be improved)

+- [x] Improve User-Warning
+- [ ] If UAC is required launch with CMD (Stealth)